MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/tutorial-archive.md

 > In **Kusto Explorer**, to execute the entire query, _don't_ add blank lines between parts of the query.
 > Also, any two individual statements _must_ be separated by a semicolon (;).

-## Combine Data from Several Databases in a Query
+## Combining Data from Several Databases in a Query

 In the following query, the `Logs` table must be in your default database: